How do I start?

 - Visit the archived Joyful Light page to see which tests come with RC, and find many more tests there as well.
+(If a test page doesn't work, try refreshing that page, or choosing an earlier date from the archive bar at the top.)
 This list is also sorted by reading level.

 - 20% discount on Saxon Math - These math books are not included, and need to be bought separately to complete the curriculum.
 Use your RC serial # (located inside the CD case, near the back) to get a discount from the RC site.
 The discount also applies to those who bought RC used, even if you didn't buy the upgrade disk or tech support.
 (I contacted the company to verify this.)

 - RC sells the older edition hardback text books and answers keys.
 Or you can buy paperback homeschool editions (from Amazon or elsewhere) which include the text book, a test and worksheet book, and the answer keys.
 (See "What you need to get started," below for which books to buy, and a link to the order form.)

 - Math Facts Flashcards - students use these to learn their math facts, and then begin Saxon 5/4.
 These are printable in two formats.
 Or you can print My Math Facts Flashcards.
 They contain all the same problems as on RC, but are in PDF format, and they print double sided.

 - Books - ready to print.
 (See the Book List here.)